 You deserve to feel good.
 You deserve to love your body and yourself, unconditionally.
 You deserve to live fully and not let anything stand in the way of your happiness.”

 This story was submitted to Love What Matters by Jessi Wagner of Pittsburgh, PA.
-You can follow her journey on Instagram here and here, Facebook here and here, and her website.
-Submit your own story here, and be sure to subscribe to our free email newsletter for our best stories.
+You can follow her journey on Instagram and Facebook.
+Be sure to subscribe to our free email newsletter for our best stories.

 Read more stories like this here: